Outbound link compliance isn’t the sexiest topic but it’s an important one.

 How to add nofollow links in the block editor

 If you use WordPress’ block editor, you cannot lean on your recipe card plugin to tag specific links nofollow.
-This may change in the future, but for now a separate approach is needed to manage nofollow links in your post body content.
+This may change in the future, but for now a separate approach is needed to manage nofollow links in a post’s body content.

 How to fix a backlog of posts that aren’t compliant